-For the purpose of testing the unique low-speed/high-speed function against the wind, we’ve naturally chosen a windy day.
+For the purpose of testing the unique low-speed/high-speed function against the wind outside, we’ve naturally chosen a windy day.
 Like in the case of the indoor tests, the drone took off without any issues and immediately began to gain altitude.

 After a few minutes of flying, we encountered some pretty heavy winds which made the drone tilt a little.
 Luckily, after hitting the low-speed/high-speed switch, the drone managed to compensate for this tilt and managed to fly further.

-Qcopter QC1 quad’s remote control is very basic, meaning that it is functional, easy to use, even by a beginner, and responsive.
+Qcopter QC1 quad’s remote control is very functional, easy to use, and responsive.

-Another aspect which you should take into consideration when flying the drone outside is the fan guards.
+Another aspect one needs to take into consideration when flying the drone outside is the fan guards.
 Be careful to secure all the screws before taking the drone for a spin as the rotor’s vibrations plus the occasional winds might determine the fan guard to jump out of its socket.

 What’s in the Box?

-The Qcopter QC1 drone comes equipped with a 2MP ventral camera that is perfect for beginners who are starting to get the hang of drone photography.
+The Qcopter QC1 drone comes with a 2MP ventral camera that is perfect for drone photography beginners.
 This is what you will find in the box: